 About EVS

-The European Values Study is a large-scale, cross-national, and longitudinal survey research program on basic human values.
-It provides insights into the ideas, beliefs, preferences, attitudes, values, and opinions of citizens all over Europe.
-It is a unique research project on how Europeans think about life, family, work, religion, politics, and society.
+The European Values Study (EVS) is a large-scale, cross-national, repeated cross-sectional survey research programme on basic human values.
+It provides insights into the ideas, beliefs, preferences, attitudes, values and opinions of citizens all over Europe.
+The European Values Study covers a wide range of human values, with main topics concerning…

 The European Values Study started in 1981 when a thousand citizens in the European Member States of that time were interviewed using standardized questionnaires.
 Every nine years, the survey is repeated in a variable number of countries.
 The fourth wave in 2008 covered no less than 47 European countries/regions, from Iceland to Georgia and from Portugal to Norway.
 In total, about 70,000 people in Europe are interviewed.